-Former Fianna Fáil deputy leader Mary O’Rourke has proposed that her party should go into coalition with Fine Gael after the next election.
-Photograph: Dara Mac Dónaill / The Irish Times
+Former Fianna Fáil deputy leader Mary O'Rourke has proposed a coalition between her party and Fine Gael after the next election.

 Speaking at the William Carleton Summer School in Clogher, Co Tyrone, on the theme of How Differences Can Be Accommodated she said it was now time to forgo past differences.